Bardolino holidays

 Mid-range buys

 There are plenty of shops and boutiques towards the centre of town, away from the lakefront, including lots of places to buy clothes and leather goods.
-El Bothegernoo is a great place to pick up local chutneys and preserves, and they have over 200 types of wine too.
+Bardolino's not bad for food and wine shops too.

 Nightlife